 CIMA aims to produce questions and guidelines to provide direction for any Catholic college or university engaged in assessing the effective articulation of Catholic identity.
 No single approach to the Catholic mission is assumed by this project.
 Given the diversity within our community of colleges and universities, no single strategy can apply to every aspect of Catholic identity in depth.
 Catholic institutions of higher education do share many challenges in assessing mission, however, and the development of a set of solid principles and tools provided by CIMA can be of great value to many ACCU members.

-The first phase of the project, the administration of the Mission Identity Graduating Student Survey, will launch in spring 2018.
+The first phase of the project, the administration of the Mission Identity Graduating Student Survey, launched in spring 2018.
 We hope you will consider joining this endeavor to strengthen Catholic identity.
 If you would like to begin the registration process for your campus or have any further questions, please contact Rebecca Sawyer.